QED: An Open-Source Multi-Agent System for Generating Mathematical Proofs on Open Problems: Discussion

 \section{Discussion}

-\paragraph{Beyond benchmarks.} These results demonstrate a capability qualitatively different from benchmark performance.
-Solving a competition problem with a known solution is fundamentally different from producing an original proof for a problem whose answer is not known in advance---especially when the proof reveals an unexpected mathematical relationship (P4) or a proof with a surprising result (P3).
+\paragraph{Beyond benchmarks.} These results demonstrate a capability qualitatively different from the benchmark performance discussed in \Cref{sec:related_work}.
+Solving a competition problem with a known solution is fundamentally different from producing an original proof for a problem whose answer is not known in advance, which is why the evaluation in \Cref{sec:open_problems} is organized as expert-assessed research case studies rather than as benchmark scoring.

-\paragraph{Originality and nontriviality.} A central concern about AI-generated mathematics is whether the results are truly original.
-We argue that the proofs produced by QED for the first two open research problems mentioned above meet this standard on several grounds: \begin{itemize}[leftmargin=*,itemsep=2pt] \item The problems are open research questions without known solutions, and they are newly proposed by the author during their own recent research. \item The proofs were produced without any domain-expert guidance. \item The experts characterized the proofs as nontrivial: while not extremely difficult, they are not trivial either.
-The expert further noted that these directions had not been previously pursued because the definitive answers were unknown. \item P4's proof reveals a mathematical equivalence that the domain experts had not anticipated and had not previously investigated. \end{itemize}
+\paragraph{Originality.} A central concern about AI-generated mathematics is whether the resulting proofs are genuinely original.
+We argue that the proofs produced by QED for the five research projects above satisfy this criterion.
+The problems addressed by QED were open research questions with no known solutions, as described in \Cref{sec:open_problems}; they were newly proposed by domain experts in the course of their own recent research.
+QED produced all proofs without domain-expert guidance during the proof-generation process, consistent with the independence protocol in \Cref{sec:open_problems} and the unused human-steering option in \Cref{sec:human_loop}.
+For Appendices~\ref{app:pos1}--\ref{app:pos5}, the corresponding experts characterized QED's contributions as original.

-\paragraph{Implications for mathematical research.} These results suggest a practical role for AI in mathematical research---not as a replacement for human mathematicians but as a tool that can provide nontrivial candidate proofs.
-The domain expert stated that in his field, knowing the correct answer is of primary importance, and that these results indicate AI can serve as a useful tool for exploring conjectures.
-Regarding publication potential, the expert noted that while the two proofs are individually of interest, they would need to be supplemented with additional similar results to constitute a publishable paper.
+\paragraph{Targeted ablation studies.} Full ablations are impractical for the reasons described in \Cref{sec:open_problems}: each candidate research proof requires time-intensive expert review.
+We therefore performed targeted qualitative ablations on the two probability cases in Appendices~\ref{app:pos1} and~\ref{app:pos2}.
+These two cases were selected because both were solved successfully by QED and expose the failure modes that motivated the system design in \Cref{sec:failure_modes,sec:system}.
+As a single-query baseline, we submitted each problem to GPT-5.5 Pro in five independent attempts.
+None of the ten attempts produced a complete proof; all omitted essential steps.
+We then inspected variants in which specific QED constraints were removed.
+The goal of these ablations is not to estimate a success rate, but to test whether individual system components prevent the concrete failure modes identified in \Cref{sec:fm2,sec:fm3,sec:fm4}.